ciena/oftee/README.md

 KEY                  TYPE                              DEFAULT    REQUIRED    DESCRIPTION HELP                 True or False                     false                  show this message LISTEN_ON            String                            :8000      true        connection on which to listen for an open flow device
-PROXY_TO             String                            :8001      true        connection on which to attach to an SDN controller
+API_ON               String                            :8002      true        port on which to listen to accept API requests PROXY_TO             String                            :8001      true        connection on which to attach to an SDN controller
 TEE_TO               Comma-separated list of String    :8002                  list of connections on which tee packet in messages
 LOG_LEVEL            String                            debug                  logging level